What is a vulvoplasty?

 Why would my veterinarian recommend a vulvoplasty?

 In a dog with a recessed vulva, folds of skin and fat hang over the vulva.
 These skin folds often trap urine, leading to a warm, moist environment that allows bacteria to proliferate.
 Affected dogs may develop inflammation or infection of the skin folds, vaginitis (vaginal inflammation/infection), or urinary tract infections.
-Dogs may experience recurrent infections, requiring long-term treatment with topical or oral antibiotics.
+Dogs may experience recurrent infections, requiring long-term treatment with topical or repeated oral antibiotics.
 In some cases, recurrent or long-term use of antibiotics may lead to antibiotic-resistant infections.